 Big Oil’s power can hardly be overstated.
 Politically, the industry can buy all the representation it needs – not a single Republican presidential candidate made climate change a priority and most denied its existence outright.
 Oil companies receive billions of dollars annually from the government in the form of tax breaks and subsidies.
 Its profits depend on earth’s continued destruction.
 And it knows it’s lying: In-house scientists at places like ExxonMobil have, for decades, internally recognized the effects of climate change while externally publishing reports to downplay it.

 In the classic comic series Watchmen, the villain Ozymandias kills millions of New Yorkers as part of an elaborate hoax to convince the people of earth that they are under extraterrestrial invasion.
 His ploy seemingly works to unite earth against this common threat, hoax though it may be.
-Dark as it may be, we should take the lesson to heart.
-Even if climate change is a hoax – which, again, it isn’t – we’d still gain from fighting it a better, cleaner, and more cooperative world.
+Even if climate change is a hoax – which, again, it isn’t – we’d still gain a better, cleaner, and more cooperative world from fighting it.